utahjohnnymontana/DVD-Rip-Prep/README.md

 #### OUTPUTSEGS

 If enabled, the script will output the processed segments when the mixed process was used.
 You might want to output the segments if you would like to upscale them separately.
 This can be used in combination with OUTPUTJOIN.
 Default is disabled (0).

+#### RATELOCK

+RATELOCK determines how far the frame rate can diverge from the nominal rate and still be treated by the script as having that nominal frame rate.
+The default is 0.005, which translates, for example, into a film rate range of 23.88 to 24.12.
+This allows the script to ignore a maximum of about 15 seconds of material that is not at the predominant frame rate.
+The original RATELOCK setting was 0.01 and that is still a reasonable setting if you are not too particular about dropping frames from 30FPS sections that probably only occur in titles or credits.
+0.002 is about the lowest/most strict that you might want to try, but the result will be running a lot of things through the much slower mixed process when they don't really need it.
+You could reasonably go as high as 0.05 if your goal is to ignore 30FPS titles and credits that amount to a couple minutes of runtime.

 #### WRITELOGS